• Bayes Comp 2025 Singapore, 16-18 July

 Organisers

-Prof. Dr. Nadja Klein, Scientific Computing Center, Karlsruhe Institute of Technology, Germany
+Prof. Nadja Klein, Scientific Computing Center, Karlsruhe Institute of Technology, Germany

 Registration Fees